braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/push_registration.md

 nav_title: "Push Registration"
 page_order: 2
 page_type: reference
-description: "This reference article discusses what it means to be registered for push and how we send push messages at Braze."
+description: "This reference article discusses what it means to be registered for push and how we send push messages and deal with push tokens at Braze."

 channel:
   - push
 tool:
-  - Docs
   - Dashboard
-  - Campaigns

 ---

 # Push Registration